 Phonics

-Children have opportunities to apply their phonic knowledge using phonetically decodable books from various reading schemes.
+Children have opportunities to apply their phonic knowledge using phonetically decodable books aligned with the phonics teaching and supported with aditional books from a selection of various reading schemes.
 The sequence of reading books shows a cumulative progression in phonics knowledge.
 Once the children are secure with the new content that has been taught, they are able to read the books from that set of reading books to develop their fluency.

 Our schools agreed approach to the teaching of common exception words is that children are encouraged to use their knowledge of synthetic phonics as much as possible to work out how to read unknown words aloud.
 The bits of a word that are 'tricky' and do not directly correspond to known grapheme/phoneme correspondence are identified and discussed as a teaching point.
 Within this sequence, we have identified where we expect ‘tricky’ words and decodable high frequency words to be taught.
 This includes the decodable high frequency word list from Letters and Sounds (which makes up the 100 high frequency word list), alongside the National Curriculum Common Exception Words.